nvtrinh2001/cosmos-local-testnet/README.md

 appd start --home <addr-1>
 ```

-## 8. Add more validators into the blockchain
+## 8. Config the next chain node to sync with the blockchain

 Go to the folders that contain the `config` and `data` directory of the chains: